Khmelnytsky Uprising: Massacres by the rebels

+From its very beginning in May 1648, the uprising which engulfed Ukraine resulted terrible causalties.
+The combination of social, religious and political factors resulted in the initial Cossack rebellion growing into a full-scale peasant war.
+In an instance, almost every peasant turned into a soldier, fighting against the previously existing regime dominated by the nobility and its Jewish representatives, and adopting a military worldview, which lifted the taboo on murder.
+Not only members of peasant communities, but also the townsfolk would join the rebellion en masse, electing own leaders and claiming themselves to be Cossacks.
+During June 1648 alone, rebel squads in Left-bank Ukraine captured the towns of Lubny, Borzna, Nizhyn and Novhorod-Siversky, destroying among others the residence of prince Jeremi Wisniowiecki.
+To the south of Kyiv and in the areas of Bratslav and Podillia numerous rebel groups were active.
+In July–August the rebel movement spread to the villages and towns in Volhynia and Polesia, and by the end of summer reached Galicia and Pokuttia.
+As a result, the whole territory populated by ethnic Ukrainians from Siveria to the Carpathians was engulfed in turmoil.

+According to witnesses and participants of the uprising themselves, hate was the main motive of killings by the rebels.
+It could be provoked by religious and national factors, such as intolerance to Catholics and Poles and a wish to avenge the persecution of brothers in faith, or by social motives, as opposition to the nobility's power over the commoners.

 In 1654, Paul of Aleppo reported that Cossacks had exterminated hundreds of thousands of Poles in their brutal massacres.
 According to Paul, Cossacks also exterminated the "whole race" of Jews and Armenians, which turned Ukraine into a monoethnic Orthodox Cossack state.

+Mass killings of Jews

 Before the Khmelnytsky uprising, magnates had sold and leased certain privileges to arendators, many of whom were Jewish, who earned money from the collections they made for the magnates by receiving a percentage of an estate's revenue.
 By not supervising their estates directly, the magnates left it to the leaseholders and collectors to become objects of hatred to the oppressed and long-suffering peasants.
 Khmelnytsky told the people that the Poles had sold them as slaves "into the hands of the accursed Jews."
 With this as their battle cry, Cossacks and the peasantry massacred numerous Jewish and Polish–Lithuanian townsfolk, as well as szlachta during the years 1648–1649.
 Yeven Mezulah, the contemporary 17th-century chronicle by Nathan ben Moses Hannover, an eyewitness, states:

 Wherever they found the szlachta, royal officials or Jews, they [Cossacks] killed them all, sparing neither women nor children.
 They pillaged the estates of the Jews and nobles, burned churches and killed their priests, leaving nothing whole.
 It was a rare individual in those days who had not soaked his hands in blood ...